StephenDsouza90/trustly-parliament-challenge/README.md

 The challenge is approached as follows:

-1. The function `get_speeches()` is responsible for getting the speeches resources from its respective apis.
-The speeches api has a filter to extract the ten latest speeches.
-Since the data is in a nested dict, the for loop has been used to iterate over to the required dict which is "anforande".
+1. The function `get_speeches_api()` is responsible for getting the speech resources from its respective apis.
+The speech's api has a filter to extract the number of latest speeches.
+The for loop has been used to iterate over to the required dict which is "anforande".
 Speech api: http://data.riksdagen.se/anforandelista/?anftyp=Nej&sz=10&utformat=json

-2. The function `get_members()` is responsible for getting the members resources from its respective apis.
-Here all members data has been extracted.
-Since the data is in a nested dict, the for loop has been used to iterate over to the required dict which is "person".
-Members api: http://data.riksdagen.se/personlista/?iid=&fnamn=&enamn=&f_ar=&kn=&parti=&valkrets=&rdlstatus=&org=&utformat=json&sort=sorteringsnamn&sortorder=asc&termlista=

-3. Now since the ten latest speeches are in the `get_speeches()` function, a list of dict has been created in the `create_speeches_dict()` function contianing only the relevant keys and values of speeches.
-An additional key and value `intressent_id` has been added which can be used as a foreign key and be useful for merging the speeches data to members data.
+2. As the required number of latest speeches are in the `get_speeches_api()` function, a list of dict is created in the `create_speeches_dict()` function containing only the relevant keys and values.
+An additional key and value `intressent_id` is added which can be used as a reference key and be useful for merging the speeches data to members data.
 The relevant keys are:
 - anforande_id
 - dok_datum
 - parti